 ½ cup Cilantro

-To prep, cut the beef into small strips (I aim for ¼” wide by 1/8” thick) and dust with a little adobo seasoning.
-Grate the sweet potatoes (should look like hash browns, I leave the skin on), chop the green onions and shallot, mince the garlic and red chili and chop the basil and cilantro.
+To prep, cut the beef into small strips (we aim for ¼” wide by 1/8” thick) and dust with a little adobo seasoning.
+Grate the sweet potatoes (skins on), chop the green onions and shallot, mince the garlic and red chili and chop the basil and cilantro.

-Heat ½ Tbsp of coconut oil over a medium-high (~7) heat pan and sauté the beef for just a minute or 2 (until the desired doneness is achieved).
+Heat ½ Tbsp of coconut oil over a medium-high (~7) heat pan and sauté the beef for just a minute or 2 (this recipe is for medium-rare).
 Set aside.

 Return the beef to the pan and add the lime juice and fish sauce.
 Cook until the liquid is soaked up.
 Toss in the basil and cilantro and serve immediately.